Skip to content

 Proxy Servers

-The Nginx container acts as the reverse proxy and SSL terminator.
-It is configured to listen on ports 80 and 443 for IPv4 and IPv6.
+The Nginx container acts as a reverse proxy and SSL termination point.
+It is configured to:

 Permission Settings